-(23) See David C. Docherty, "The Canadian Senate: Chamber of Sober Reflection or Loony Cousin Best Not Talked About," Journal of Legislative Studies, Vol. 8, 2002: "Should a Prime Minister choose to follow this method, an informal practice might soon take the form of convention.
+(20) See David C. Dochert, "The Canadian Senate: Chamber of Sober Reflection or Loony Cousin Best Not Talked About," Journal of Legislative Studies, Vol. 8, No. 3, Fall 2002, pp. 27-48: "Should a Prime Minister choose to follow this method, an informal practice might soon take the form of convention.
 This is perhaps the greatest opportunity for movement on Senate selection, if only because it could avoid constitutional discussions" (p.
 45).